OSHW/HackerBot/README.md

 HackerBot
 =========

-Hackerbot 3D printer v2.0

-Hackerbot printer is based on Ultimaker XY design and on RepRap.
+Hackerbot 3D printer is based on Ultimaker design and on various RepRap parts.

+It was build using a lot of aluminium parts, chromed shafts, a reliable DD1 extruder and E3D hotends for ultimate performance.

+Hackerbot has been build to last a lifetime.

+We also added a WiFi and Ethernet connection (Octoprint) and big stepper motor for smooth, quiet and reliable motion.

+We designed it observing, when it was possible, the standards used in RepRap community so you will find easy to change some parts with others (ex. hotends)

+Many parts are designed to be build with good labs tools, but we also provide CAM for labs with CNC machines.

-Current version of the HackerBot is 2.0 (22/Jan/2015)
+Current version of the HackerBot is 2.0 (1/Jun/2015)

 ''The HackerBot is an open source 3D Printer under CC-SA-BY license.''